 Muni Service Equity Strategy

-The Muni Service Equity Strategy is one component of the agency's commitment to make transit accessible and affordable to all of our customers.
+The Muni Service Equity Strategy is one component of the agency's commitment to make Muni accessible and affordable to all our customers.

 The Muni Service Equity Strategy is an ongoing effort to improve service performance in nine Equity Strategy neighborhoods and for seniors and people with disabilities.
 The Equity Strategy delivers timely, measurable Muni service improvements to safety, connectivity to key destinations, reliability, frequency, and crowding.
 The strategy establishes a performance baseline for Muni routes serving each Equity neighborhood, which is monitored annually.